Elbert-Ainstein/stable-diffusion-custom-models/README.md

-# stable-diffusion-custom-models
+# Stable Diffusion Custom Models
-A collection of models (checkpoints and LORA) based off of stable diffusion.
+A collection of models (checkpoints and LORA) based on stable diffusion.
 You're welcome to use them for yourself!